MatteoTanziCodes/WSPass/CURRENT_STATUS.md

 ### Implementation rail

 - Implementation agent reads `architecture_pack`
-- Implementation agent syncs GitHub issues from `implementation.github_issue_plan`
+- Implementation agent syncs GitHub issues from the approved decomposition plan
 - Issue sync state is persisted back onto the run
 - Summary artifacts are written for issue sync visibility
+- After issue sync completes, decomposition state is set to `synced`

 At the moment, issue sync exists as a runtime capability, but the intended product flow is to use it only after the architecture and decomposition have been reviewed and approved.